Serhiy Leshchenko: The real estate scandal

-On 6 September 2016, a group of deputies of the Verkhovna Rada appealed to the National Anti-Corruption Bureau (NABU) with a request to check the purchase of Serhiy Leschenko of an apartment of 192 m² in a new building on Ivan Franko Street in the center of Kyiv.
+On 6 September 2016, a group of deputies of the Verkhovna Rada appealed to the National Anti-Corruption Bureau (NABU) with a request to check the purchase of Serhiy Leshchenko of an apartment of 192 m² in a new building on Ivan Franko Street in the center of Kyiv.
 At that time, the cost of the apartment was UAH 12.864 million (USD 480 thousand).
 Other sources say that the apartment is worth UAH 7.5 million.
-According to Leshchenko, half of the amount was borrowed from the chief editor of the Ukrainska Pravda Olena Prytula, in the form of an interest-free cash loan for 10 years, the rest was personal funds of Leschenko and his girlfriend, famous Ukrainian DJ Anastasiya Topolska.
+According to Leshchenko, half of the amount was borrowed from the chief editor of the Ukrainska Pravda Olena Prytula, in the form of an interest-free cash loan for 10 years, the rest was personal funds of Leshchenko and his girlfriend, famous Ukrainian DJ Anastasiya Topolska.
 This apartment purchase has caused a great public outcry.
 Criticism has undergone both the fact of luxury purchasing, as well as sources of financing.

 The seller of this apartment was the Asset Management Company Industrial Investments LLC, which is indirectly related to the oligarch Dmytro Firtash.
 In 2011, this legal entity initiated the bankruptcy of the state chemical plant Sumykhimprom.
 Subsequently, thanks to the bankruptcy process, the oligarch Dmytro Firtash gained control over the chemical enterprise.

-On 19 September 2016, NABU reported an administrative violation with signs of corruption in the Leschenko case: Pritula's loan could be qualified as a gift, and its receipt contradicts the Ukrainian anti-corruption legislation (restriction on the receipt of gifts by deputies).
-In addition, USD 77 thousand were spent from the deposits of Serhiy Leschenko's mother, which wasn't stated in the deputy's declaration as his own funds.
+On 19 September 2016, NABU reported an administrative violation with signs of corruption in the Leshchenko case: Pritula's loan could be qualified as a gift, and its receipt contradicts the Ukrainian anti-corruption legislation (restriction on the receipt of gifts by deputies).
+In addition, USD 77 thousand were spent from the deposits of Serhiy Leshchenko's mother, which wasn't stated in the deputy's declaration as his own funds.

-On 15 February 2017, Pechersky District Court of Kyiv closed an administrative case, not finding corpus delicti in Leschenko's actions.
+On 15 February 2017, Pechersky District Court of Kyiv closed an administrative case, not finding corpus delicti in Leshchenko's actions.
 Judge Volodymyr Karabanʹ, who made the court decision, together with his family members, was repeatedly involved in scandals.

 Fight at the Verkhovna Rada

-On 9 February 2017, people's deputy from the Petro Poroshenko Bloc Ivan Melnychuk started a verbal dispute with Serhiy Leschenko in the session hall of the Verkhovna Rada.
-The dispute started over a Facebook post written by Leschenko, wherein he claimed deputies from PPB faction were purposely deteriorating the anticorruption committee meetings so that they could accuse the committee of being a failure later.
-Ivan Melnychuk used physical force and damaged Leschenko's suit.
+On 9 February 2017, people's deputy from the Petro Poroshenko Bloc Ivan Melnychuk started a verbal dispute with Serhiy Leshchenko in the session hall of the Verkhovna Rada.
+The dispute started over a Facebook post written by Leshchenko, wherein he claimed deputies from PPB faction were purposely deteriorating the anticorruption committee meetings so that they could accuse the committee of being a failure later.
+Ivan Melnychuk used physical force and damaged Leshchenko's suit.